 Label every box or basket you put in your space.
 Trust me.
 Later, you’ll be so happy you did!

 For Bankers Boxes and Clear Storage Containers, I like to use a half sheet of card stock, and, of course, I try my best to make them look pretty!
 Then, I laminate them and put them inside the clear containers or use packing tape to tape them to Bankers Boxes.

 Not like fill, fill … leave room to breathe!
 Put stuff back in your clean space in a way that makes sense.

 That mattress topper I talked about earlier, it’s waaaay back there.
 We won’t need it for another year.
 Our scrapbooks, memorabilia, books, and pictures are lined neatly across the back wall.

 The luggage is right in front of our storage boxes and the rolling cart with music cases is in the front next to the vacuums.

 This under the stairs closet is the perfect place to store things that shouldn’t be stored in the garage!

 Move To The Next Space

-While organizing your first space, you may have piled stuff in other spaces that make sense.
+While organizing your first space, you may have piled stuff up in other spaces, where it makes sense for them to live.
 Pick a space and go through the steps again!
 That’s the ripple effect!

 Once your home is organized, and your stuff is in a designated space, it’s easy to keep it organized with just a few adjustments here and there!